Águas Formosas: Municipal social indicators

 The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.
 In more recent statistics (considering 5,507 municipalities) Manari in the state of Pernambuco has the lowest rating in the country--0,467--putting it in last place.

+Health and education

 There were 6 health clinics and one private hospital with 87 beds in 2005.
 Patients with more serious health conditions are transported to Teófilo Otoni.
 Educational needs were met by 31 primary schools, 2 middle schools, and 5 pre-primary schools.